-Let's see if you can find the prefix in these words on your own.
-Remember to circle the prefix, underline the rest of the word, and read the word aloud.
-Then, write your own definition of each word, and try to write a sentence using each word.
+(53) Let's see if you can find the prefix in these words on your own.
+Remember to circle the prefix, underline the rest of the word, and then read the word aloud.

 Check in with students as they complete the task to provide support, if needed.